 This document provides an interim report on programmatic learning outcome assessments in the Department of Economics at the University of Utah.
 In accordance with regulations, the assessment of programmatic learning outcomes is embedded within a curriculum management plan.
-This interim report documents progress made in implementing procedures and executing assessments.
-The second interim report will be prepared at the end of AY 20/21, and the two interim reports lay the groundwork for the full report due for Graduate Council Review AY 22/23.
+This second interim report builds on the first interim report submitted in June of 2019, and documents further progress made in implementing procedures and executing assessments.
+Both interim reports lay the groundwork for the full report due for Graduate Council Review AY 22/23.

 This interim report collects information on the undergraduate major in Economics (BA/BS), the Master's degrees in Economics (MA/MS), and the PhD in Economics.
 For all of these, mission statement and assessment procedures have been formulated.
 Assessments have been implemented for the undergraduate degree.
 A pilot assessment was undertaken in the Fall of 2016 and every semester since, with a major revision of assessment procedures in the Summer of 2017.
+The department intends to strengthen assessments for graduate programs as well as transcripted emphases before the full report is due.